Thesis

 Helion’s goal after YC was to create net energy gain from nuclear fusion within three years, something most engineers at the time thought was decades away.
 Unlike most fusion power station experiments, such as ITER in France, which cost upwards of $50 billion, Helion’s reactors are much smaller and were expected to only cost somewhere in the low tens of millions.
 According to CEO David Kirtley, these relatively small reactors should produce 50 megawatts of electricity, enough to power ~40K US homes.

-As of September 2024, Helion’s team had reached over 250 employees, most of which are engineers.
+As of January 2025, Helion’s team had reached over 450 employees, most of whom are engineers.
+An additional 100 jobs are expected to be added in its plans to manufacture its own capacitors.
 Three of the four original founders - Kirtley, Pihl, and Votroubek - are still with the company.
-While John Slough joined the Helion team as a co-founder and Chief Scientific Officer, he had previously been the President and Head of Research at MSNW and, in May 2018, he left Helion to once again focus on his role at MSNW.
+While John Slough joined the Helion team as a co-founder and Chief Scientific Officer, he had previously been the President and Head of Research at MSNW, and in May 2018, he left Helion to once again focus on his role at MSNW.

 Source: Helion